 Go for a walk in the beautiful mountains.
 There are trails throughout the Cévennes and all around Malérargues.

-Most towns are ready for tourists, and there are many shops to visit and events to attend especially in the summer.
-Check in the office for forthcoming events.
+Most towns are tourist friendly and there are many shops to visit and events to attend especially in the summer.
+Check in the office for upcoming events.
 There are quite a few museums and historical sites in the area as well as the oldest synagogue in Western Europe in Sauve.

 And remember that the Mediterranean is less than an hour and a half away.
 The coast here is rather undiscovered compared to other parts of France.

-The Roy Hart International Arts Centre is a non-profit, non subsidised association, so your contributions are very welcome.
+The Centre Artistique International Roy Hart is a non-profit association, so your contributions are very welcome.
 You can donate directly to the Centre here.